Titebond vs. Gorilla Wood Glue: Detailed Strength Comparison

 How To Use Titebond Wood Glue

 Before you use Titebond wood glue, don’t forget to check if the wood surface is clean.
-If you need to smoothen the grain surfaces and edges, we suggest utilizing portable band saws to solve this dilemma.
+If you need to smoothen the grain surfaces and edges, I suggest utilizing portable band saws to solve this dilemma.

 While some users will insist on using a handsaw for this task, we don’t vouch for this tool because it can fail to evenly cut wood surfaces and lead to problems during glue application.